Once Bitten (1985 film)

 Once Bitten is a 1985 American teen comedy horror film directed by Howard Storm and starring Lauren Hutton, Jim Carrey, Karen Kopins, and Cleavon Little.
 Carrey has his first major lead role playing Mark Kendall, an innocent and naive high school student who is seduced in a Hollywood nightclub by a sultry blonde countess (Hutton), who unknown to him is a centuries-old vampire.
-While the film underperformed at the box office, it has since become a cult classic.

 Plot

 The Countess, a 400-year-old vampire, has created an army of young male and female vampires who accompany her on her centuries-old journey through eternal life and youth.
 Though she is immortal, she is required to drink the blood of a male virgin three times by Halloween each year to retain her immortality and her youthful appearance.
 She finds this task increasingly difficult, since male virgins are nearly impossible to find in the 1980s, particularly in hedonistic cities.
 With just over a week until Halloween, the Countess sends her vampire minions into Los Angeles to find her a virgin.

 Meanwhile, virgin high school student Mark Kendall tries to convince his girlfriend, Robin Pierce, to have sex with him, but she wants her first time to be special.
 One night, Mark ventures to a singles bar in Hollywood with his best friends Russ and Jamie to try his luck with local women.
 Once her minions sense Mark's virginity, the Countess lures him to the bar and takes him to her mansion, where she seduces him and bites his thigh, rendering him unconscious.
 When Mark wakes up with no memory of their encounter, the Countess convinces him that they have had sex.
 Although he confesses that he has a girlfriend, she asks to see him again before he leaves.

 At school, Robin overhears Mark telling Russ and Jamie about how he presumably lost his virginity to another woman, and breaks up with him.
 Over the next few days, Mark begins exhibiting strange behavior, such as avoiding direct sunlight and drinking blood from raw meat, and dreams that the Countess sucks his blood.
 Mark eventually reconciles with Robin, and while visiting her at the clothing store where she works, he is surprised by the Countess in the fitting room.
 After Mark rejects the Countess's advances, she bites him a second time and leaves.